Housing Scams and How to Avoid Them

 Scammers may steal ads posted elsewhere on other legitimate sites.
 Things to be suspicious of:

-- Be suspicious of odd amenities included (eg: one suspicious housing ad said the apartment comes with hurricane shutters – why would a home in Berkeley need hurricane protection?)
+- Odd or strange amenities included (eg: one suspicious housing ad said the apartment comes with hurricane shutters – why would a home in Berkeley need hurricane protection?)

-- Be suspicious of bad grammar, misspellings, etc. in the advertisement.
+- Bad grammar, misspellings, etc. in the advertisement.
 Someone advertising a luxury unit is going to take the time to read/review their ad.
+Scammers have used terms like “Inbox me”, “security is intact”, “close position to bus depot”, etc.

 How Do Scammers Usually Communicate?